 What will I do?

-Until now the emphasis of your training has been on basic accident prevention and safe diving.
-The PADI Rescue Diver programme takes you to the next level, expanding your knowledge to include accident management and various rescue techniques.
+Until now the emphasis of your rescue training has been on basic accident prevention and safe diving.
+The PADI Rescue Diver takes you to the next level, expanding your knowledge to include accident management and many various rescue techniques.

-After your EFR programme we have three days of intense rescue training to complete.
-In our fully equipped multi-media classrooms you will learn how to deal with many different scenarios, from how to deal with a simple jellyfish sting to assisting with the emergency services in a full blown missing diver scenario.
+We have six full days of intense first aid and rescue training to complete.
+In our fully equipped multi-media classrooms you will learn how to deal with many different scenarios, from a simple jellyfish sting to assisting with the emergency services in a full blown missing diver scenario.

 How long will it take?